kub-berlin/formularprojekt/README.md

 ### Installation

     git clone https://github.com/xi/formularprojekt.git
-    apt install python3 npm sassc
+    apt install python3 npm
     cd formularprojekt
     make serve

 Now you can go to <http://localhost:8000/> in your webbrowser.
-You should see the formularprojekt website.
+You should see an index of available files.
 On <http://localhost:8000/annotator/> you can now access the annotator webapp.

 ### Usage